 Bureau of Health Workforce (BHW)

-Awards funding to eligible institutions that then distribute funds, based on a formula, to full-time nurse anesthetist trainees to pay for full or partial tuition and fees, required books and e-books, and reasonable living expenses.
-Aims to increase the number of certified registered nurse anesthetists (CRNAs) trained and willing to offer evidence-based, high quality, and safe anesthesia and pain management services to rural and underserved communities.
-Helps provide didactic and clinical teaching and training in opioid use disorder (OUD) management, medication-assisted treatment (MAT), and other healthcare services.
+Awards funding, based on a formula, to eligible institutions that then distribute funds to full-time nurse anesthetist trainees to pay for full or partial tuition and fees, required books, and reasonable living expenses.
+Aims to increase the number of certified registered nurse anesthetists (CRNAs) trained and willing to offer evidence-based, high-quality, and safe anesthesia and pain management services to rural, urban, and tribal underserved communities.

 Amount of Funding